Do I Need Planning Permission for My New Conservatory?

 • Maximum eaves and ridge height of extension no higher than the existing house.

-• Side extensions to be single-storey with a maximum height of four metres and width no more than half that of the original house.
+• Side extensions are to be single storey with a maximum height of four metres and a width no more than half that of the original house.

 • Roof pitch of extensions higher than one storey to match the existing house.